stolniceanuiustin/CHIP8-emulator/README.md

 A CHIP-8 emulator, written in C and SDL2, that may not work correctly.
 Sound is not implemented and there are still some bugs i didn't fix.

 __CHIP-8 Emulator__
 This is an emulator, written in C, for the CHIP-8 virtual machine, designed to faithfully replicate the behaviour of the oirginal system, allowing programrs written for it to be runned on any system.

 __Features__
 All 35 instructions of the CHIP-8 arhitecture are implemented.
 Input:
 CHIP8 uses a 16 hexadecimal keypad for user input.
 // CHIP8 keypad to querty
 /*
 1 2 3 C    1 2 3 4
 4 5 6 D    Q W E R
 7 8 9 E    A S D F
 A 0 B F    Z X C V
 */

-Graphis: CHIP-8 supports a 64x32 monochrome display, my emulator uses that and renders pixel-based graphis as per the CHIP-8 Specifications
+Graphics: CHIP-8 supports a 64x32 monochrome display, my emulator uses that and renders pixel-based graphis as per the CHIP-8 Specifications
 Timers: implements the CHIP-8 delay and sound timers for accurate execution of programs
 Sound: Still not implemented

 __Cross-platform compatibility__
 The emulator is written in C, thus it ensures maximum portability.

 __Tehnical details__
-Platform: Cross_platform, tested on Windows and Linux Programming Language: C
+Platform: Cross_platform, tested on Windows and Linux
+Programming Language: C
 Dependencies: SDL2 for graphics

-Future Improvements
+__Future Improvements__

-__Adding support for the SUPER-CHIP (SCHIP) extensions.__
+Adding support for the SUPER-CHIP (SCHIP) extensions.
-__Enhanced debugging tools, such as a step-through debugger.__
+Enhanced debugging tools, such as a step-through debugger.
-__Improved graphical scaling and fullscreen options.__
+Improved graphical scaling and fullscreen options.

 __About CHIP-8__